Chris Benoit

 In a three-day double-murder and suicide, Benoit murdered his wife in their residence on June 22, 2007, and his 7-year-old son the next day, before killing himself on June 24.
 The incident profoundly shocked and changed the professional wrestling industry and drew intense media criticism regarding brain injuries, substance abuse, and the long-term health of athletes in contact sports.
 Subsequent research undertaken by the Sports Legacy Institute (now the Concussion Legacy Foundation) suggested that depression and advanced chronic traumatic encephalopathy (CTE), a condition of brain damage, from repeated legitimate strikes to the head that Benoit had sustained throughout his pro-wrestling career were likely contributing factors of the crimes.

 Due to his murders, Benoit's legacy in the professional wrestling industry is widely controversial and heavily debated.
 Benoit has been renowned by many for his exceptional technical wrestling ability.
 Prominent combat sports journalist Dave Meltzer considers Benoit "one of the top 10, maybe even [in] the top five, all-time greats" in professional wrestling history.
 Benoit was inducted into the Stampede Wrestling Hall of Fame in 1995 and the Wrestling Observer Newsletter Hall of Fame in 2003.
 His WON induction was put to a re-vote in 2008 to determine if Benoit should remain a member of their Hall of Fame.
 The threshold percentage of votes required to remove Benoit was not met.
 While arguments have been made by a number of pro-wrestling fans and industry alumni for Benoit to one day enter the WWE Hall of Fame on account of his in-ring work, the overwhelming opinion from the majority of industry veterans is that the nature of Benoit's death disqualifies him from a posthumous induction.

 Early life

 Benoit was born in Montreal, Quebec, the son of Michael and Margaret Benoit.
 He grew up in Edmonton, Alberta, from where he was billed throughout the bulk of his career.
 He had a sister who lived near Edmonton.

-During his childhood and early adolescence in Edmonton, Benoit idolized Tom "Dynamite Kid" Billington and Bret Hart; at twelve years old, he attended a local wrestling event at which the two performers "stood out above everyone else".
+During his childhood and early adolescence in Edmonton, Benoit idolized "Dynamite Kid" Tom Billington and Bret Hart; at twelve years old, he attended a local wrestling event at which the two performers "stood out above everyone else".
 Benoit trained to become a professional wrestler in the Hart family "Dungeon", receiving education from family patriarch Stu Hart.
 In-ring, Benoit emulated both Billington and Bret Hart, cultivating a high-risk style and physical appearance more reminiscent of the former (years later, he adopted Hart's own "Sharpshooter" hold as a finishing move).